 Japanese Weekly 3DS Sales Up Sharply Following Price Drop

-The Nintendo 3DS has seen a sharp increase in weekly Japanese sales following a 40 percent price cut on August 11, achieving a sales rate not seen since just after the system's launch.
+The Nintendo 3DS saw a sharp rise in weekly Japanese sales to nearly 215,000 units following a 40 percent price cut on August 11, achieving a sales rate not seen since just after the system's launch.